 Although…these muffins really won’t last that long.
 One bite and everyone is hooked!

-For more banana dessert recipes, check out my:
+For more gluten free banana recipes, check out my:

 Make sure to tag me @butternutbakery on Instagram and comment below if you make these Peanut Butter Banana Muffins.
 To pin this recipe and save it for later, you can use the button on the recipe card, the buttons above or below this post, or on any of the photos above.
 Happy baking!Print